hunterlhxlin/miniproj_cmu11667/README.md

 ### Preparing the data
 Due to the fact that `lmsys/chatbot_arena_conversations` has only one split, plz refer to `data_split.py` to ensure the consistency of the val and test sets.
 Use a fixed rand seed.
+Also for simplicity, we filter out conversations that are not English.

 ### Training and Evaluation
 Please refer to `train.py` and `evaluate.py`